 Running low or zero carbon systems in electricity markets without a significant increase in flexibility on the demand-side will be challenging and expensive.
 As domestic customers start to adopt electric vehicles and install in-home generation and storage technology, their potential to provide some of this flexibility is encouraging.
 But will they buy into demand-side flexibility and really engage?

-Join this webinar and hear from international speakers about some of the recent emerging global evidence on customer behaviour, and participate in the discussion on what this might mean for the future.
+During this webinar, we heard from international speakers, as they spoke on recent emerging global evidence on customer behaviour, and discussed what this might mean for the future.

 There have been many decarbonisation system studies that assume domestic customers will be fully flexible, but with little empirical evidence of actual customer behaviour or what motivates them.
 As real-world evidence starts to emerge on customers’ response to smart tariffs, and adoption of smart in-home energy systems, we can now revisit previous theoretical assumptions, and start to draw on evidence to hypothesize how domestic consumers will actually engage in the future.

-- David Sykes, Head of Data Science at Octopus Energy, London
+- David Sykes, Head of Data Science at Octopus Energy, U.K.

 - Clare Stark, Assistant Director at the Australian Energy Regulator (AER), Australia